beyondessential/tamanu/packages/mobile/README.md

 1. Have your app running (metro bundler)
 1. Open the dev menu and press `Toggle Storybook`

-You can also run `yarn storybook-web-ui` for a little nicer experience.
+You can also run `npm run storybook-web-ui` for a little nicer experience.

 ## Emulator Command Hints